Solving parametric systems of polynomial equations over the reals through Hermite matrices: Introduction

-\paragraph{Organization of the paper} This paper is structured as follows.
-Section \ref{section:preliminary} reviews fundamental notions of algebraic geometry and the theory of Gr\"obner bases that we use further.
-In Section \ref{section:classical}, we discuss an algorithm based on Sturm's theorem for computing semi-algebraic formulas of the set $\cS_i$.
-This provides an overview on the drawbacks and potential improvements of this approach.
+\paragraph{Organization of the paper} Section \ref{section:preliminary} reviews fundamental notions of algebraic geometry and the theory of Gr\"obner bases that we use further.
+Next, we present a dedicated algorithm for computing at least one point per connected component of a semi-algebraic defined by a list of inequations in Section~\ref{section:sample-points}.
 Section \ref{section:ParamHermite} lies the definition and some useful properties of parametric Hermite matrices.
-There, we also present an algorithm with some optimizations to compute such a matrix.
 In Section \ref{section:algorithm}, we describe our algorithm for solving the real root classification problem using this parametric Hermite matrix.
 The complexity analysis of the algorithms mentioned above is given in Section \ref{section:complexity}.
 Finally, in Section \ref{section:experiments}, we report on the practical behavior of our algorithms and illustrate its practical capabilities.